lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 We are basically iterating through all the game items inside a loop and performing a call to the function ```glDrawElements```.
 As it has been said in previous chapters, calls to OpenGL library should be minimized.
 Each call to the ```glDrawElements``` function imposes an overhead that is repeated again and again for each ```GameItem``` instance.

 When dealing with lots of similar objects it would be more efficient to render all of them using a single call.
-This technique is called instanced rendering which allows us to do that, OpenGL provides functions named ```glDrawXXXInstanced``` to render a set of elements at once.
-They can be arrays or elements.
+This technique is called instanced rendering.
+In order to acomplish that OpenGL provides a set of functions named ```glDrawXXXInstanced``` to render a set of elements at once.
 In our case, since we are drawing elements we will use the function named ```glDrawElementsInstanced```.
 This function receives the same arguments as the ```glDrawElements``` plus one additional parameter which sets the number of instances to be drawn.

 This is a sample of how the glDrawElements is used.